J&J suspends COVID-19 vaccine sales forecast - NewsBreak

 J&J has said it doesn’t intend to profit from the vaccine.
 But it said in January that the shot could bring in between $3 billion and $3.5 billion in sales this year, as countries continue to fight variants of the virus.

-Demand for initial vaccine doses and booster shots has slowed since shots from J&J, Pfizer and Moderna entered the U.S. market last year.
-More than 82% of the U.S. population age 5 and older has already received at least one vaccination dose, according to the Centers for Disease Control and Prevention.
+Demand for initial vaccine doses and booster shots has since slowed.
+More than 82% of the U.S. population age 5 and older has already received at least one vaccination dose, according to the Centers for Disease Control and Prevention .

-Options from Pfizer and Moderna also have been much more commonly used in the United States.

 U.S. regulators also have said that most Americans should receive the Pfizer or Moderna shots instead of J&J’s version due to a rare blood clotting problem tied to the shot.